 Christina A. Clamp

 Christina A. Clamp is a professor of sociology and Director of Cooperatives and Community Economic Development at Southern New Hampshire University where she has been on the faculty for over 30 years.
 Dr. Clamp serves on the board of the ICA group in Boston and the Food Cooperative Initiative.
-In her approach top economic development, she advances the concept of social entrepreneurship—business activity that is locally owned and builds social assets in contrast to entrepreneurship only for private gain.
 She has published extensive research on the Mondragon Cooperative Corporation, a model for collectively owned and managed industry.

 Marjorie Kelly is a Senior Fellow and Director of Special Projects at The Democracy Collaborative.
 Through her books, articles and active participation in community education, she is a longstanding advocate for alternatives to a corporate dominated, profit driven economy.
 In her latest book, Our Ownership Future, she sees a “generative” economy emerging in five different patterns of social ownership of economic enterprise including public banks.

 Tom Sgouros is a public policy researcher and writer.
-He has consulted with several states and city/county officials about banking, economics, budgeting and better ways for governments to manage citizens’ monies.
+He consults with states and city/county officials about banking, economics, budgeting and better ways for governments to manage citizens’ monies.
 He is the author of Checking the Banks: The Nuts and Bolts of Banking for People Who Want To Fix It.
-He sees public banks as a kind of public utility that can aid in generating productive economic activity in contrast to a “financialized” economy driven only by speculation and profit taking.
+He sees public banks as a kind of public utility that can help build productive economic activity in contrast to a “financialized” economy driven by speculation and profit taking.

-Paul Shannon is a staff member with the American Friends Service Committee.
-He helped initiate and organize the statewide Budget For All Referendum Campaign.
-For almost all of his adult life, he has been an activist, writer and speak in peace, union, prison reform, human rights and social and economic justice movements.
+Paul Shannon works with the American Friends Service Committee in Boston, focusing on peace, prison reform, human rights and social/economic justice.
+He helped initiate and organize the statewide Budget For All Referendum campaign.
 As part of the Majority Agenda Project, he fosters collaboration among social movements and community organizations addressing current economic, environmental and foreign policy crises.